peterhinch/micropython-samples/encoders/ENCODERS.md

 All valid solutions to a combinatorial logic problem are equivalent.
 The only ways in which one solution can be considered "better" than another are in qualities such as performance and code size.
+Where decoders can differ in quality is in their handling of interrupts.

 ## 7.3 Interrupt issues